Jonathan56/Jonathan56.github.io/index.md

 !['CEREMA']({{ site.baseurl }}/assets/image/cerema_logo.jpg){:width="350px"}
 **[CEREMA](http://www.cerema.fr/)** (Centre For Studies and Expertise on Risks, Environment, Mobility, and Urban and Country planning).
 I studied the best emplacement to harvest wave's energy at the shore in [Audierne's bay](https://www.google.com/maps/place/Esquibien,+France/@48.019122,-4.6068608,1225z/data=!4m2!3m1!1s0x4816e058cded9379:0x40ca5cd36e56db0).
 The project involved the use of [SWASH](http://swash.sourceforge.net/) to provide a general basis for describing wave transformations from deep water to a beach, port or harbour.
 [The study (final report in French)]({{ site.baseurl }}/assets/pdf/internship_CEREMA.pdf) also includes a cost analysis for different devices.

-*Powered by Jekyll and Github Page.*
+*Powered with :heart: by Jekyll and Github Page :octocat:.*

 <!-- Styles to maintain D3.js in the center -->
 <style>